-It’s almost thirty-eight years since Beggars Banquet unleashed its first 7” single, the three-chord buzzsaw rush of The Lurkers’ ‘Shadow’ / ‘Love Story’.
-In that time the South West London label based has consistently released groundbreaking records while also establishing a group of equally groundbreaking labels.
-They’ve experienced the lows of near bankruptcy and the highs of hitting number one all over the world.
-They’ve been at the forefront of every major change in distribution for independent record labels, from deals with majors to helping to establish a truly independent distribution network, and on to today when they are seizing the opportunities and changes brought about by the increasing influence of the internet.
+It’s been almost half a century since Beggars Banquet unleashed its first 7” single, the three-chord buzzsaw rush of The Lurkers’ ‘Shadow’ / ‘Love Story’.
+In that time the South West London based label has consistently released groundbreaking records while also establishing a group of equally groundbreaking labels.
+They’ve experienced the lows of near-bankruptcy and the highs of hitting number one all over the world.
+They’ve been at the forefront of every major change in distribution for independent record labels, from deals with majors to helping to establish truly independent distribution networks, and on to today when they are seizing the opportunities and changes brought about by the online world.

 Here label founder Martin Mills discusses the history of Beggars Banquet and the subsequent Beggars Group.
 And shows exactly why Beggars will remain an inspirational independent force…

 So where did it all start, Martin?